 Chop the carrots and tomatoes into large pieces.
 Mince the garlic.

 In your pressure cooker or instant pot, quickly saute the garlic and onions for a few minutes.
-Add in the carrots, a little salt, and some water.
+Add in the carrots, tomatoes, a little salt, and some water.

 Pressure cook.
 Open to cool.

 Blend completely in a Vitamix with the drained soaked cashews (if using).

 Reduce the sauce to thicken if necessary.
 Season well with salt and pepper!

 I always make a large batch of the sauce so I can freeze the leftovers in my freezable deli containers for a quick meal when I need it.